 Based on these conversations I will produce a design brief for you to review and approve.
 This will define the work I’ll do for you and what we’ve agreed we need to achieve.

-Depending on your budget, we will create up to three visual layout concepts for you to review.
+Depending on your budget, I will create up to three visual layout concepts for you to review.
 These will be based on the briefing and research.
-We’ll refine and finalise the layout you choose with your feedback.
+I will refine and finalise the layout you choose with your feedback.
 This can include a range of page types where necessary for a more complicated document.
 We will then have a limited number of review cycles (usually no more than three) where you check and sign off the artwork for production.

 I can supply artwork for you to provide to your own suppliers or manage the production process for you using my own trusted suppliers.
 It’s useful to have your designer manage the print process, especially if you have little experience in this area, as a range of technical issues can arise and the final artwork file may need adjustment after liaising with the printer.

-At this point I usually send the second invoice (for £5k+ budgets the payment schedule is based on the five project phases).
+At this point I usually send the second invoice (for larger budgets the payment schedule is based on the five project phases).

 As well as the final printed product — usually delivered direct to you from the printer, I will supply a copy of the agreed design brief and an InDesign Package file of the final document.
 This package file will enable you to update your publication or order reprints as necessary.